Geotab/sdk/src/software/guides/go-device-logging.md

 When no ECM odometer data is being recorded, Odometer Adjustment will be reported as the GPS odometer reading.

 Add\<StatusData\>\<DiagnosticOdometerAdjustmentId\> is used to add manual Odometer entries.<br>
+Get\<StatusData\>\<DiagnosticOdometerAdjustmentId\> Is used as shown below: <br>
-Get\<StatusData\>\<DiagnosticOdometerAdjustmentId\> returns a calculated Odometer value based on GPS Travel distance and the last reported odometer value (either reported by the GoDevice or manually entered).
+* If an individual device Id is provided, this returns a calculated Odometer value based on the last known DiagnosticOdometerId or Diagnostic OdometerAdjustmentId + GPS Distance.
+* If no device Id is specified, this returns all DiagnosticOdometerAdjustmentId records in the date range (if provided).

 DiagnosticRawOdometerId:<br>
 This is the raw value of odometer as reported by the vehicles ECU.
 When possible, this is reported every Ignition ON, Ignition OFF, and every 8km in between.

 DiagnosticOdometerId:<br>
 This is a corrected odometer reading based on the raw odometer value.
 It is calculated as Odometer = [Raw Odometer * Odometer Factor] + Odometer Offset.

+###### Odometer Manipulators:<br>
+Note: If applied, these manipulators will only affect future DiagnosticOdometerId records.
+They cannot correct existing records.<br>
+Odometer Factor:<br>
+Used as a multiplier to correct raw odometer.
+As default this is set to 1 and can only be changed via the API.
+This variable is rarely used.

+Odometer Offset:<br>
+This value gets added to Raw Odometer before it is saved as a DiagnosticOdometerId record.
+It can be set directly via the API, or MyGeotab can calculate it automatically if an odometer value is entered on the Vehicle Edit page.